herronjo/joshiehttp/README.md

 ```

 # Scripting
 PHP, Ruby, Python, etc. is not supported in JoshieHTTP.
 Mainly because I didn't feel like adding them.
 Too much.
 So, to make up for that, I made the `.sjs` extension for scripting.
 It's just a .js file, but renamed.
-It runs in node.js, and all URL parameters are passed on as command line arguments to the script.
-You can go on from there, reading the arguments.
+It runs in node.js, and all URL parameters and cookies (cookies in a single variable called "COOKIES") are passed on as environment variables to the script.
+You can go on from there, reading the variables.
 It's all run server-side, and to send data back you just send it back in a `console.log();`.
 There's actually a lot you can do with this.
 Happy scripting!

 Update: PHP support now added.
 Some (_most_) features don't work, since it's just called directly from the command line, but it's a start!
 Just make sure PHP is installed on your server.
 Just add ```"php_enabled"``` to your configuration file for the sites you want PHP on.
 Happy scripting!